nikoheikkila/pwnedapi/examples/django/README.md

     if password.is_pwned():
         count = password.pwned_count
         raise ValidationError(
-            'Password has been seen %(count)d times before!', 'leaked',
+            'Password has been reported in Have I Been Pwned database %(count)d times before!', 'leaked',
             params={'count': count}
         )